5 Dangerous Medication Mishaps

 Similar Medications – Many medications have similar appearances or names causing medications to accidentally be misused.
 The doctor’s handwriting may be hard to read, or the name of the drug could be incorrectly placed into the computer.
 The pharmacist could even grab the wrong medicine off the shelf as most pharmacies are organized alphabetically.
 For example, it is easy to mix up Proloprim and Proferrin; however one medication is an antibiotic used to treat infections, and the other is an iron supplement.
 To avoid this costly mix-up, ask your doctor to tell you the name of the medication after he or she writes it down.
 After receiving your medication at the pharmacy, check the prescription label and directions to make sure you received the correct medicine.

 Combining Medications with Similar Side Effects– All drugs have possible side effects, but if you take two or more medications at the same time without consulting your doctor, they can interact with each other and cause unwanted or dangerous effects.
 Some drugs, including ones that involve blood pressure and dizziness, can magnify the other’s potential effects.
-If you are taking a drug with the potential side effect of high blood pressure, and then you being taking a medication with the same possible effect, your blood pressure will become dangerously high.
+If you are taking a drug with the potential side effect of high blood pressure, and then you are taking a medication with the same possible effect, your blood pressure will become dangerously high.
 If you combine medicines that may cause dizziness, it can lead to falls and fractures.
 Before taking any combination of medicines, talk to your doctor about their possible effects and reactions with each other.

 Combining Medications with Similar Components- It’s easy to accidentally combine medications with similar effects or properties.
 You might be taking one medication for pain, one for anxiety, and another for insomnia – but little do you know that they are all sedatives and can cause toxic effects when taken in large doses.
 The risk for overdose is highest in drugs that are designed to deal with the central nervous system.
 Narcotic painkillers and sedatives are examples of these.
 To avoid accidental overdose, tell your doctor before taking any new prescription medication about all prescription and over-the-counter medication that you are already using.